the seven cities through community-based residencies with local artists at partner organizations across Hampton Roads

 Kate Sarafolean, MFA, is a Hampton Roads-based actor with a long-standing background in theatre performance and directing.
 In the past several years, Kate has expanded her range of experience to the film and TV world, where she works consistently as a regional and national commercial talent, and is frequently recruited for appearances in sitcoms and short films.
 She loves performing improv comedy, singing at her church, and teaching kids acting for the stage at the locally owned Rich Theatre Company.
 Favorite roles for Kate include The Woman in The 39 Steps, Belle in Ah!
 Wilderness, and Candy in the 2017 sitcom pilot Coopersville P.D.
 Kate is a proud alumni member of The VIPS educational improv troupe, as well as the professional improv troupe, The Dumbwaiters.
 She is blissfully married to TJ, and is honored and excited for the opportunity to bring her talents to this Public Works performance.

-This initiative made possible largely in part by the Batten Educational Achievement Fund of the Hampton Roads Community Foundation
+Batten Educational Achievement Fund of the Hampton Roads Community Foundation